-Learning how to write in the second person point of view offers a powerful and unique way of connecting with your readers by breaking down the fourth wall and addressing the reader directly, you make the reader feel like they’re living in the world of your story.
+Learning how to write in the second-person point of view offers a powerful and unique way of connecting with your readers.
+By breaking down the fourth wall and addressing the reader directly, you make the reader feel like they’re living in the world of your story.

-Here’s a quick example of the second person point of view:
+Here’s a quick example of second-person point of view to get started:

 So you, as the writer, must craft a narrative where the reader feels as if they’re telling their own tale.
 It’s a very intimate and close approach to writing a story, and when done well, can be a unique, nontraditional, and immersive experience.

-You have three main choices when selecting which point of view to use for your story.
-Each choice of point of view uses different pronouns and words within the text to position the reader’s perspective.
+You have four narrative choices when selecting which point of view to use for your story.
+Each of these uses different word choices within the text to position the reader’s perspective.

 First person PoV: “I rode the bicycle.”